top of page

 • Use diverse strategies to explore and deepen knowledge about the chosen topic.

-• Develop awareness of how the brain learns most effectively.
+• Develop awareness of how the brain learns most effectively and build retention and recall abilities.

-• Set and track personal goals to monitor:
+• Set and track personal goals and monitor:

 • Resource management